MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-as-select-transact-sql.md

 - Create an external table on top of Parquet or CSV files in Azure Blob storage or Azure Data Lake Storage (ADLS) Gen2.
 - Export, in parallel, the results of a T-SQL SELECT statement into the created external table.

-CREATE EXTERNAL TABLE AS SELECT (CETAS) is currently a preview feature for Azure SQL Managed Instance.
-For more data virtualization capabilities of [!INCLUDE [ssazuremi_md](../../includes/ssazuremi_md.md)], see [Data virtualization with Azure SQL Managed Instance](/azure/azure-sql/managed-instance/data-virtualization-overview).
+- For more data virtualization capabilities of [!INCLUDE [ssazuremi_md](../../includes/ssazuremi_md.md)], see [Data virtualization with Azure SQL Managed Instance](/azure/azure-sql/managed-instance/data-virtualization-overview).

 > [!NOTE]
 > This content applies to [!INCLUDE [ssazuremi_md](../../includes/ssazuremi_md.md)] only.
 For other platforms, choose the appropriate version of [CREATE EXTERNAL TABLE AS SELECT](create-external-table-as-select-transact-sql.md?view=azure-sqldw-latest&preserve-view=true) from the dropdrown selector.